hapax/hapax.github.io/assets/simple-physics.md

 plugging [my notes](https://hapax.github.io/outreach) for the [UBC Physics Circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/).
-Check them out if you want to see how to apply these hacks to black holes, aliens, dark energy, turbulence, mosh pits, and the amount of money concealed in couches across Canada!
+Check them out if you want to see how to apply these hacks to black holes, aliens, dark energy, turbulence, mosh pits, or the amount of money concealed in couches across Canada!

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>